How to Live Stream on Zoom with a Professional Video Platform

 Training Sessions

-Web conferencing tools can come in handy here due to the nature of training, however, sometimes the viewership is too large to include everybody in a Zoom call.
+Web conferencing tools can come in handy here due to the nature of training; however, sometimes the viewership is too large to include everybody in a Zoom call.
 In that situation, it would be appropriate to broadcast the session.

 City Council Meetings

-Did you know that a lot of municipalities and local governments have “public access” laws that require city council meetings to be public?
-In many cases, live streaming these events fulfill that requirement.
+Did you know that many municipalities and local governments have “public access” laws that require city council meetings to be public?

 Streaming for Marketing